smok-serwis/coolamqp/README.md

 You only need to remember that:

-1. Reconnects and redefinitions takes a while.
-Things will happen during that time.
+1. Reconnects and redefinitions take a while.
+ * Things will happen during that time.
+It is your responsibility to ensure that your distributed system is built to handle this
 2. CoolAMQP will tell you when it senses losing broker connection.
  * It will also tell you when it regains the connection (that means that everything is redefined).
 3. Delivering messages multiple times may happen.